Press Acclaim

 “Henry

-purposeful and chockfull of personality and craft… There were compelling
+chockfull of personality and craft… There were compelling presentations by the

 New Music Connoisseur magazine, New York